ValeevGroup/tiledarray/INSTALL.md

 the environment variable `TILEDARRAY_SOURCE_DIR` specifies the location of the TiledArray source tree.

-# Configure TiledArray
+## Configure TiledArray

 TiledArray is configured and built with CMake.
 When configuring with CMake, you specify a set of CMake variables on the command line, where each variable argument is prepended with the '-D' option.
 Typically, you will need to specify the install path for TiledArray, build type, and MPI Compiler wrappers.

-For many platforms TiledArray provides *toolchain* files that can greatly simplify configuration;
-they are located under `$TILEDARRAY_SOURCE_DIR/cmake/toolchains`.
-It is strongly recommended that all users use one of the provided toolchains as is or as the basis for a custom toolchain file.
-Here's how to compile TiledArray on a macOS system:
+For basic builds you may not need to provide any arguments to CMake, however most users will want to nudge CMake towards configuring TiledArray as desired by specifying the C++ compiler to use, the MPI compiler wrapper to use, etc. The Valeev Research Group provides a number of toolchain files that can be used to specify a generic or a specific platform, e.g. to compile MPQC on MacOS use this script:
 ```
 $ cmake -D CMAKE_INSTALL_PREFIX=/path/to/install/tiledarray \
         -D CMAKE_BUILD_TYPE=Release \
         -D CMAKE_TOOLCHAIN_FILE=cmake/vg/toolchains/macos-clang-mpi-accelerate.cmake \
         $TILEDARRAY_SOURCE_DIR
 ```
+Note that the `macos-clang-mpi-accelerate` toolchain file is part of the [the Valeev Group CMake kit](https://github.com/ValeevGroup/kit-cmake/tree/master/toolchains) which is downloaded and placed within the build tree by CMake at configure time.

 Following are several common examples of configuring TiledArray where instead of a toolchain file we specify CMake variables "manually" (on the command line).